jorgeandr3s/heal/TRIP/Public Data/README.md

 </ul>

 ## 7. Agreement
 By accessing or using the TRIP Survey data, the user agrees to comply with all conditions outlined in this agreement and acknowledges responsibility for maintaining data integrity, security, and appropriate scholarly conduct.
-By accessing or using the TRIP Survey data, the user agrees to comply with all conditions outlined in this agreement and acknowledges responsibility for maintaining data integrity, security, and appropriate scholarly conduct.